-It also confirms that you are still very much interested in the position, and helps to keep your name “top of mind” as the organization narrows its list of candidates to those its recruiters are interested in meeting in a face-to-face interview.
+It also confirms that you are still very much interested in the position, and helps keep your name “top of mind” as the organization narrows its list of candidates to those its recruiters are interested in meeting in a face-to-face or video interview.